 Pat would load up the boys in the family’s blue 1957 Chevrolet Bel Air and make the nine-hour trip to drop off Nora at school every summer.
 In remembering the lonely drives back home, Pat said, with a quivering voice, “It was sad.
 It took a few miles [to shake it off], and I’m sure she felt the same way.
 But she was strong and wanting to go get her education.”
 At TWU, Nora would be in the minority as her Anglo peers often excluded her from study groups.
 She once said she would take note of which books they’d grab off the library shelves and after her classmates had left for the evening, she would retrieve those same books and spend late nights studying on her own.
 Pat says there were times she wanted to quit, but ultimately, Nora achieved the proud accomplishment of earning her Master’s in Library Science in 1968.

-There were several “firsts” in her tenure, as the annual Superintendent’s Medal was rewarded the students from each grade level who read the most books.
+There were several “firsts” in her tenure, such as the annual Superintendent’s Medal, which was awarded to the students from each grade level who read the most books.
 PSJA ISD was also one of the first school districts to implement the Accelerate Readers tests as a way to revive involvement in the libraries.
 One of Nora’s favorite annual events was the “Reading Is Fundamental” parade at PSJA Stadium that served as a book distribution where students and staff would dress up as favorite fairytale characters.
-Under her direction, the PSJA ISD Library Department received statewide recognition, and a campus visit from fellow librarian and former First Lady Laura Bush at the time that George W. Bush served as the Texas Governor in the late 1990’s.
+Under her direction, the PSJA ISD Library Department received statewide recognition and a campus visit from fellow librarian and former First Lady Laura Bush at the time that George W. Bush served as the Texas Governor in the late 1990’s.

 On Monday nights for 35 years, Nora also served on the Planning & Zoning Committee for the City of Pharr at a crucial time when our small town started to see significant infrastructure advancements and population growth.
 Her career approach was to find mechanisms to address inequitable challenges and strengthen existing systems, as well as to expand access to professional mobility within our PSJA community for more than just a select few — and certainly so for women.